outofmbufs/pidcontrol/README.md

 would change the ramp time to 2.5 seconds.
 If a ramping is already in progress when this is done, a new ramp is calculated from the then-current (partly-ramped) setpoint to the already-established target, at a rate dictated by the new ramp time.
 If the new ramp time is zero, the setpoint is immediately changed to that target.

 NOTE that the ramp time is defined in terms of `pid()` calls and the `dt` argument.
 In other words, "1.5 seconds" doesn't mean, necessarily, 1.5 seconds of real time.
 It means *over a series of `pid()` calls until the sum of the `dt` values provided in those calls reaches or exceeds 1.5*.

+It may be desirable to skip ramping for small setpoint changes.
+The keyword-only argument `threshold` allows for this.
+It defines an amount of setpoint change (in either positive or negative direction) that will be allowed immediately rather than ramped.
+The default value of `threshold` is zero, meaning all changes are ramped.
+Note that `threshold` does not affect the setpoint changes made by SetpointRamp itself (which operates "behind the scene" so that its own changes to the setpoint are, of course, never recursively ramped).

 ### Windup Protection